ospray/hdospray/doc/compilation.md

 externally from the USD source directory, but configures CMake as if it were inside the USD repository in order to build the plugin using USD internals.
 It must therefore be built against a version of USD that matches HdOSPRay, which is specified in the versioning tag of HdOSPRay.
-To build USD, see the [USD GitHub site](https://github.com/PixarAnimationStudios/USD).
-We recommend following the build scripts provided.

 - Download/clone the git repo for HdOSPRay